 But some gases, like hydrogen, do not absorb infrared light and thus can’t be measured.
 In addition, NDIR sensors accurately detect only methane.
 In an environment where multiple hydrocarbons may be released, NDIR sensors are likely to provide false readings.

 Mixed compounds are also a challenge for NDIR sensors, making NDIR sensors not suitable for environments with multiple gases.

 The Future of Methane Gas Sensors

-NevadaNano’s MPS Flammable Gas Sensor brings new advances to hazardous and combustible gas safety.
+NevadaNano’s MPS Flammable/LEL Gas Sensor brings new advances to hazardous and combustible gas safety due to its features.
 The MPS Flammable Gas Sensor combines the best features of both catalytic bead sensors and NDIR sensors.